 In some cases, landowners have the option to sell their property or an easement.
 We are fortunate in New Jersey to have open space and farmland preservation funding through various government agencies and nonprofit organizations like the Hunterdon Land Trust.
 In some cases, we help landowners work with one of the established government programs.
 In others, we enter into an agreement directly with the landowner and take the leading role in funding the transaction.

 The purchase of land and easements is based on the property’s fair market value as established by licensed, private appraisers.
 Funding is limited and in great demand, so landowners are encouraged to consider the tax benefits of a bargain sale as it may generate tax savings for the landowner.

-For more information about preserving your land, please contact Kate Buttolph, Land Acquisition and Stewardship Director.
-Tel: 908-237-4582. e-mail: kate(at)hunterdonlandtrust.org
+For more information about preserving your land, please contact Jackie Middleton, Land Acquisition Director.
+Tel: 908-237-4582. e-mail: jacqueline(at)hunterdonlandtrust.org